FarmDyn/documentation/docs/template/plant_nutrition.md

 ```

 The amount of nutrient applied, *p\_nutApplied,* is estimated as shown
-in the following equation, it is assumed that at least 20% of the
+in the following equation.
+It is assumed that at least 20% of the
 default leaching and NH<sub>3</sub> losses will occur.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/coeffgen/cropping.gms GAMS /p_nutApplied.*?"fert20p"/ /;/)